How Often Should You Renegotiate Your Salary?

 Go into the review prepared to make a case for why you deserve a raise.

-“Track on a progress worksheet or file all of your accomplishments, and any new certifications and skills acquired,” Sullivan said.
-“Your negotiation plan [should] be based on your accomplishments, but also can bring in competitive analysis from sites such as Glassdoor or Indeed.”
+“Track progress on a worksheet or file all of your accomplishments, and [include] any new certifications and skills acquired,” Sullivan said.
+“Your negotiation plan [should] be based on your accomplishments but also can bring in competitive analysis from sites such as Glassdoor or Indeed.”

 Even if your company does not offer a formal review, you should still be discussing your compensation with your manager or employer on an annual basis.